zjserapin/ETL-Pipeline/README.md

  1) First you need to enable the following api's:

-    -Cloud IoT API, Cloud Pub/Sub API and Dataflow API
+    - Cloud IoT API, Cloud Pub/Sub API and Dataflow API

  2) Create a Cloud Pub/Sub Topic

-    -Find Pub/Sub in navigation menu
+    - Find Pub/Sub in navigation menu
-    -go to topics
+    - go to topics
-    -create and name a topic
+    - create and name a topic

  3) Big Query dataset